ahashem/image-optimizer/README.md

  - [x] Health check endpoints
  - [x] CI checks for build
  - [ ] Dockerfile
+ - [ ] Added security layer (with URL tokens and hashing)
+ - [ ] Usage patterns in a cluster of services (e.g with CDN, with caching layer and proxy-server, serverless approach)
  - [ ] Telemetry support
  - [ ] Logging Middleware
  - [ ] API versioning